UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ![CDK output image](./images/cdkOutputs.png)

-Please take note of this values as you will need them later on in the deployment process.
+Please take note of these values as you will need them later on in the deployment process.

 # Step 3: Populating Kendra's Data Sources (Fast)